JeffHeck/SchoolDataProject/_posts/2019-02-16-welcome-to-jekyll.markdown

 Currently, Washington State's K-12 schools are covered.

 Latest additions:
--added historical and projected total enrollment charts for each district.
+- added historical and projected total enrollment charts for each district.
--added a report on expenses per student grouping districts by enrollment.
+- added a report on expenses per student grouping districts by enrollment.